Location: New York, New York

 Mr.Weintraub has significant experience in a wide range of commercial litigation matters in state and federal courts.
-His areas of practice include appeals, business torts, class actions, contract disputes, corporate dissolution, employment, fraud, insurance and reinsurance, intellectual property, professional malpractice, and securities.
+His areas of practice include appeals, business torts, class actions, contract disputes, corporate dissolution, employment, fraud, insurance and reinsurance, intellectual property, internal investigations, professional malpractice, and securities.
 His experience ranges from representation of individuals to representation of large multinational companies involved in complex litigation.

 Mr. Weintraub received his J.D. degree from New York University School of Law and his B.A. in Economics from Yale University.

 - Complex Litigation

 - U.S. District Court for the Eastern District of New York, 2000